jackdaw-mafia/fjmrt-docs/gitflow.md

 This should not need a review.
 It also makes your work available to other team members if they are on your feature branch.
 Repeat from **Do Your Work** until your feature is complete (same as we are used to with individual work).

-### Send changes to github
+### Merge completed feature into dev branch

 When complete and ready to merge with dev, it needs one review.
 In github, create new pull request (this is a pull from your computer into github’s remote dev branch).
 Wait for review.
 Reviewer can then delete the branch from github (follow prompt).

-In your own local terminal, also delete the branch.
+In your own local terminal:

 ```